tomosh22/assessment-4-brown-coding-project/csc1035-project-4.md

 that you can edit it.

 The file `README.md` gives a general description how the program is supposed to behave.
 The main package of the programme is `uk.ac.ncl` with the `Main.java` as the main file.
-Additional packages `entity`, `game`, `ui` contain actual implementation of the program.

 The code base provided to you contains some errors.
 Your job is to identify and fix these issues.
 Note that that errors might be in the